Fishing in Placencia, Belize: A local guide's perspective

 Bonefish will readily eat small shrimp patterns like Gotchas, Crazy Charlies, and Bonefish Bitters.

-Tarpon in Southern Belize will eat a range of baitfish and attractor patterns – Tarpon Toads in black/purple, red/black, or chartreuse, Cockroach flies, EP baitfish streamers and Deceivers work well depending on conditions.
+Tarpon in southern waters will eat a range of baitfish and attractor patterns.
+Tarpon Toads in black/purple, red/black, or chartreuse, Cockroach flies, EP baitfish streamers, and Deceivers work well depending on conditions.
 I also like to have some Clouser Minnows handy (size 1/0 or 2).

-Remember, fly shops in Placencia are limited, so bring what you need.
+Remember, fly shops around here are limited, so bring what you need.

 For a full rundown of recommended gear, check out my fly fishing gear checklist, which covers rods, reels, line types, leader setups, and fly recommendations in detail.